Desdemona: Performance history

 In a 1951 film version, Suzanne Cloutier played Desdemona opposite Orson Welles.
 The film won the grand prize Palme d'Or at the 1952 Cannes Film Festival.

 In a 1966 British film version, Maggie Smith played the character opposite Laurence Olivier.
 The film holds the record for the most Academy Award nominations given to a Shakespeare film adaptation.
 Maggie Smith and co-stars Olivier, Frank Finlay (Iago), and Joyce Redman (Emilia) all received acting nominations.

 In a 1995 film version, Irène Jacob played the character opposite Laurence Fishburne.

 There have been numerous screen modernisations of the play.
-During 1999 Edinburgh Film Festival, Adil Hussain, cast as Othello, fell in love with Kristen Jain, who was playing Desdemona.
-He ended up tightly hugging her, much to her and the audience's shock, instead of "killing" her as per the script, thus forcing the curtains to be brought down immediately.
-They eventually got married eight years later, in 2007.
 In O (2001), Julia Stiles played a character based on Desdemona in a version of Othello set in a contemporary high school.
 A 2001 British made-for-television film featuring Keeley Hawes as Desdemona "Dessie" Brabant also updates the action, picturing John Othello (Eamonn Walker) and Ben Jago (Christopher Eccleston) as high ranking Metropolitan Police officers.
 In 2006, Omkara, a Bollywood version of Othello, Dolly Mishra (Desdemona) was played by Kareena Kapoor.